lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 \[F7\] Jheeta, S. and Joshi, P. (2014). '[**Prebiotic RNA Synthesis by Montmorillonite Catalysis**](https://www.mdpi.com/2075-1729/4/3/318)'. *Life*, 4(3), pp.318–330. doi:10.3390/life4030318.

 >Nucleotides form polynucleotides in the presence of montmorillonite clay and simple salts (e.g. NaCl).

+\[F8\] Sumie, Y. *et al*.
+(2023). '[****Boron-assisted abiotic polypeptide synthesis**](https://www.nature.com/articles/s42004-023-00885-7)'. *Communications Chemistry*, 6, p.89. doi:10.1038/s42004-023-00885-7.

+>Up to 39-mers of polyglycine were formed by simple heating of glycine, catalysed by aqueous boric acid at pH 6 - 8 and temperatures of 90 - 130 C, with negligible side reactions.
+Borate is known to be present in the mineral tourmaline on the prebiotic earth, and can also help to form RNA by \[E6\].

+\[F9\] Holden, D. T., Morato, N. M. and Cooks, R. G. (2022). '[**Aqueous microdroplets enable abiotic synthesis and chain extension of unique peptide isomers from free amino acids**](https://www.pnas.org/doi/10.1073/pnas.2212642119)'. *Proceedings of the National Academy of Sciences*, 119(42), e2212642119. doi:10.1073/pnas.2212642119.

+>Spray ejection of micron-sized droplets of liquid neutral water containing free amino acids (glycine, L-alanine) results in peptide formation (up to 6-mer) at the air-water interface.
+The surface of the droplets acts as a dry environment that shifts the equilibrium of the reaction towards condensation.
+This occurs at ambient conditions without any other reagents, catalysts, or radiation.

 ---